-- the query logic (QueLo), responsible of "reasoning" over the ontology in order to provide only relevant information w.r.t. the current query; - the natural language generation (NLG) engine, that given a query and a lexicalization map for the ontology produces an English sentence; - the user interface (UI), that provides visual access to the query and editing facilities for it, allowing to interact with the QueLo sub-system while benefiting from the services of the NLG engine.
+- 1. the tool logic, responsible of "reasoning" over the ontology in order to provide only relevant information w.r.t. the current query; - the natural language generation (NLG) engine, that given a query and a lexicalisation map for the ontology produces an English sentence; the lexicon is automatically generated from the ontology; - 3. the user interface (GUI), that provides visual access to the query and editing facilities for it, allowing to interact with the reasoning sub-system while benefiting from the services of the NLG engine.